christinedraper/knife-topo/README.md

 The instructions assume you have [chefDK](http://www.getchef.com/downloads/chef-dk/) or equivalent installed and working with Vagrant and VirtualBox, but none of these are requirements to use the knife-topo plugin.

+ If you're the sort of person who just wants to jump in and try it, here's some hints.

+Generate a topology file for a topology called test1 from existing nodes node1 and node2: knife topo export test1 node1 node2 > topology.json

+Import a topology json file, generating all of the necessary artifacts in your workspace:
+	knife topo import topology1.json

+Create the topology using existing nodes:
+	knife topo create test1

+Create the topology bootstrapping new nodes in vagrant (you will need to add the host details for bootstrap to the file before importing):
+	knife topo create test1 --bootstrap -xvagrant -Pvagrant --sudo

 # Topology File <a name="topology-file"></a>#